Skip to main content

 The SQL-level functions and variables for stop events manipulation are listed below.

 • orioledb.enable_stopevents -- enables stop events checking for the process.
-Stop events checking is expensive and significantly affects the performance.
+Stop events checking is expensive and significantly affects performance.
 This is why stop events are disabled by default.

-• pg_stopevents(OUT stopevent text, OUT condition jsonpath, OUT waiter_pids int[]) RETURNS SETOF record -- returns all the stop events currently set with their conditions and waiter process pids.
+• pg_stopevents(OUT stopevent text, OUT condition jsonpath, OUT waiter_pids int[]) RETURNS SETOF record -- returns all the stop events currently set with their conditions and waiter process PIDs.

 • STOPEVENTS_ENABLED() -- checks if stop events are enabled.